 As you can see a bit below in my blocking picture, I added darts in the front and back to pull in the waist just a little and give the sweater some shape.
 My hips are a bit larger than my bust, so there were more increases at the bottom than decreases at the top.

 And here is the final sweater!
 The one thing I would change is to knit the button bands a little thicker.
 They do pull a bit when I button it up.
+I am currently reworking the bands to be tighter and replace the buttons with some metal, Celtic knot detail buttons (unfortunately these are no longer available), so please stay tuned!

 Thanks for reading!
 Feel free to leave any questions in the comments section!